daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 -   Unconverted DAV2 phase1 pools continue to operate unchanged.

--   Software without this feature can read neither an in-progress conversion marker nor a committed phase2 geometry safely and must reject the pool.
+-   Software without this feature can read neither an in-progress resize marker nor a committed phase2 geometry safely and must reject the pool.

 -   Existing objects remain valid because `vos_obj_p2_df` is already present and their metadata remains in NE zones.